amandashu/LightFM-Performance/README.md

 The `references` folder contains our citations.

 #### Test
-The `test` folder contains the testing data that is utilized for the standard target `test`.
+The `test/testdata` folder contains the testing data that is utilized for the standard target `test`.
+This data is only used to check correctness of the pipeline.

 ## Run the Results
 On DSMLP, run this command to run all the algorithms and get the results: